 Art Harbor Gallery, 912 Front Street, Georgetown.
-May 1 - 16 - "Resilient.
-A Legacy of Gullah Art".
-This curated exhibition is being held in conjunction with The International Gullah Film Festival with the purpose of spotlighting artists of the Gullah tradition.
 Ongoing - a gallery of contemporary fine art!
 We feature original artwork by local and regional artists in a variety of media and styles.
 It is our goal to highlight these talented artists and help bring attention to Georgetown, SC, as a community and arts destination.
 Hours: Wed.-Sat., 10am-4pm and Sun., 10am-3pm.
 Contact 843/608-9269 or at (artharbor.org).